X-Ray Imaging Services | Bellingham, WA

 One of the most common medical imaging exams at Bellingham Advanced Medical Imaging is X-ray.
 Painless and fairly quick, X-rays give you and your health care provider a look inside your body.
 You’ve likely had X-rays of your teeth at the dentist.
 Body X-rays are very similar.

-X-rays are a simple, noninvasive and quick way to get a look inside your body.
-They can help your X ray clinic’s radiologist spot broken bones, foreign objects and even disease in certain parts of your body.
+X-rays are a simple, non-invasive, and quick way to get a look inside your body.
+They can help your X-ray clinic’s radiologist spot broken bones, foreign objects, and even diseases in certain parts of your body.

 X-rays use a tiny bit of radiation to provide images of inside your body.
-As the radiation passes through your body, denser tissue (like bones) block the radiation, while softer tissue (like skin) does not.
-A digital X-ray sensor captures the X-rays that pass through, leaving an image that can show bone fractures, foreign objects, organ abnormalities and more.
+As the radiation passes through your body, denser tissue (like bones) blocks the radiation, while softer tissue (like skin) does not.
+A digital X-ray sensor captures the X-rays that pass through, leaving an image that can show bone fractures, foreign objects, organ abnormalities, and more.